-The project presents how to defeat barriers in Chorzów by developing problematic area into a new commercial centre.
+The project presents development of problematic areas into new commercial centre and start-up area.
 The question is how to maximize the use of barriers within certain area in order to neutralize their negative impact.
-In my thesis I tried to analyse both physical and mental aspects of barriers to answer this question with architectural design.
-The result was a design of a new centre for Chorzów
+How to drive what existing into new possibilities, of creating full product cycle and research&development aspects.
+In my thesis I tried to analyse both physical and mental barriers.
+The result was a design of a new centre for Chorzów.

 The thesis begins with study on typology of barriers.
 Besides physical ones, that are striking people everyday’s habits, we find mental problems.
 Physical barriers are visual obstacles such as highway or restricted zone while mental barriers are problems in social life, economical base or access to information.

 Studies are supported with good solutions from existing examples (like Highline in New York, Paradise Street in Liverpool, Bilbao Eff ect or future plans of Silesia) and general ideas (how to improve social activity, how to design without barriers).

 Analysis showed me what kind of functions are missing in Chorzów, the city where I design.
 The city has only one city centre, far away from the district Batory which is neglected however relevant.
 Area of Steel Mill Batory made a perfect place to start defeating barriers such as limited access to different parts of city, lack of work places and social areas, demographic issues or poor economical condition.
 My methods are urban driven.
 It is because city barriers touches the city life – to design solutions we need to know a neighbourhood well.

 Last part of this thesis presents my design.
 The idea is to create a local centre that makes a connection of historical values and technological innovations with possibility of trade.
 The design results in full-product cycle environment (research, prototype, production, testing, selling), new business centre and new social areas that are encouraging people to come or new work places.
 Existing Still Mill Batory, again fully in life, supports direction of tech development of the area.